yderidde/Sparrow-Framework/README.md

 How to start?
 -------------

-* Read through the file 'BUILDING.markdown' for a quick start with Sparrow.
+* Read through the file 'BUILDING.md' for a quick start with Sparrow.
 * Visit <http://www.sparrow-framework.org>